EDR Silencer - Embracing the Silence

 EDR Silencer seems to be a very interesting hack tool.
 If my hunch is correct, we'll see more of this technique, many more variants of the same tool in sophisticated attacks.

-If you see something wrong or if you feel there's a better implementation of the same or have general feedback, please reach out to me - LinkedIn or Twitter.
+If you see something wrong or if you feel there's a better implementation of the same or have general feedback, please reach out to me - or .
 I'd be more than happy to take constructive criticism or any feedback that comes my way.
 It'll help me learn, grow and contribute to the community.